Charles Schwab UK fined £9m for failing to protect client money

 Assets

-“Charles Schwab UK client money and assets were protected at all times in accordance with US rules,” a spokesperson said.
+“Charles Schwab UK client money and assets were protected at all times in accordance with US rules,” the company said.
 “Charles Schwab UK maintains the highest standards of service, governance, and security, and although no clients or assets were negatively impacted, we regret the errors and are pleased this matter has been resolved.”

 Charles Schwab UK stopped holding client assets from January this year. – Copyright The Financial Times Limited 2020